Albrighton, east Shropshire

-Albrighton is a large village and civil parish in Shropshire, England, 8 mi northwest of Wolverhampton and 11 mi northeast of Bridgnorth.
+Albrighton is a large village in the civil parish of Albrighton and Donington, in Shropshire, England, 8 mi northwest of Wolverhampton and 11 mi northeast of Bridgnorth.
+In 2021 the parish of Albrighton had a population of 4444.

 The village has a railway station on the Shrewsbury to Wolverhampton Line, and is near to RAF Cosford and the M54 motorway.
 It is the most easterly settlement in Shropshire.
 Immediately to the north is the hamlet and parish of Donington, which is separated from Albrighton by Humphreston Brook.

 History

 Mentioned in the Domesday Book of 1086 as Albricston(e) or the home/farm of Albric/Aethelbeorht, it received its charter granting Borough status in 1303, which was renewed in 1662 for rather unusual reasons.
 The charter declared that "because Albrighton (then) adjoined Staffordshire on the east, south and west sides, felons and other malefactors fled Staffordshire to escape prosecution because there was no resident justice of the peace in that part of Shropshire" and on account of its remoteness from Shrewsbury, Shropshire's county town.
 The Borough status meant that there was a Justice of the Peace who could order the arrest of criminals.
 After the charter's renewal in 1662 it seemed to lapse again by the 19th century.
 A Mace confirming its borough status was discovered for auction at Sotheby's and this was purchased for £359 in 1948.
 The money was raised by local subscription under the guidance and perseverance of the Rev E E Wright.

 A small jail and stocks stood somewhere near to the Crown public house, whilst a room above it was used for various village meetings and transactions.
 There was also a Toll House nearby.
 A press article in 1884 discussing the history of the village's regular fairs stated that they were 'held on a wide open space called the Cross, where the cross roads are in the middle of the [village].
 The Market Hall stood in the midst of the space, with the lock-up under it, and the stocks and pinfold close by.
 Rev Blakeway in his draft History of Albrighton (c.1810-1814) mentioned that the Market House 'stands in the middle of the [village] and has two arches'.
 It is not known when the Toll Shop/House and Market Hall/House were demolished.
 The Rev Wright thought the buildings were more likely to be on the area of the village green but none of the early tithe maps show these buildings.